Cameron Foundation Grant Program

 - Basic Human Needs: The Foundation supports organizations whose primary mission is to provide for the basic needs of residents living in the service area, through the funding of food pantries, emergency shelters, emergency assistance programs, and housing assistance programs.
 This includes implementation of strategies that promote access to fresh foods, nutrition and wellness initiatives in communities.

-- Family and Youth: The Foundation supports family-centered programs that focus on prevention of child abuse, violence and substance abuse.
-This priority also addresses afterschool and summer programming that provides enrichment activities with a focus on youth development, life skills, parental engagement, and improved access to wellness opportunities.
+- Family and Youth: The Foundation supports programs that focus on prevention of child abuse, violence and substance abuse.
+This priority area addresses quality childcare, afterschool programs and summer programming that provide enrichment activities with a focus on youth development, life skills, parental engagement, and improved access to wellness opportunities.

 - Senior Support Services: The Foundation supports programs that improve the quality of life for seniors by focusing on the provision of support services, life skills education, and wellness opportunities.
 Priority is given to programs that can demonstrate a change in the knowledge, skills and abilities of the participants.